cre81ve/rotten/README.md

 rotten
 ======
-1.Rotten tomatoes , tried to mimic the gif.
+Rotten tomatoes , tried to mimic the gif.

 - User can view a list of movies from Rotten Tomatoes.
 Poster images must be loading asynchronously.
 DONE
 - User can view movie details by tapping on a cell DONE